Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/vertex_weight.rst

    add a vertex group.
 Assign to it all your mesh's vertices with 1.0 weight.

 #.
 Go back to *Object mode*.
 Then, go to the *Modifiers* properties, and add a *Vertex Weight Proximity* modifier.
    Set the Distance mode to *Object*.
-Select your vertex group, and the target object you want (here I used the lamp).
+Select your vertex group, and the target object you want.

    You will likely have to adjust the linear mapping of the weights produced by the *Vertex Weight Proximity* modifier.
 To do so, edit *Lowest Dist* and